railsuser2014/openobject-doc-book-en/3/3_7/accounting_entries.rst

 Import Invoices
 ---------------
-Click the button `Import Invoices`, then click Add to select the invoices for which your payment will have been reconciled.
+Click the `Import Invoices` button, then click Add to select the invoices for which your payment will have to be reconciled.
 Click OK to confirm your selection; the statement line will automatically be added with the corresponding reconciliation.

 .. figure::  images/account_statement_reconcile.png
    :scale: 50
    :align: center

-   *Reconciliation from data entry of the bank statement*
+   *Reconciliation from Data Entry of the Bank Statement*

 .. note::  Reconciliation